Value-Based Care vs. Fee-for-Service: Financial Impact and Key Differences Explained

 A thoughtful transition approach reduces risk while building the capabilities for long-term success.

 Start by assessing current capabilities honestly—audit existing technology, staffing, and data infrastructure.
+The Affordable Care Act promoted payment reforms through CMS, establishing pay-for-performance programs that incentivize quality improvements and innovative payment models.
 Then consider beginning with hybrid models that layer performance bonuses onto existing fee-for-service before committing to full risk arrangements.

 Building cash reserves before transitioning helps manage payment timing variability.
 And partnering with a fractional CFO services partner who understands healthcare payment models can help model different scenarios and monitor progress as the transition unfolds.